Big eyes, big head, big feelings: The basics of chibi style.

 “Find exaggerations for characters,” says Larson.
 “If someone has a bow in their hair, make it the same size as their head.
 If you give them a sword, make it a really big sword.
 Everything needs to be oversized except for the body.”
 A chibi body is generally the same size or half the size of a character’s head.
 Most comic book characters are about six heads tall, but chibi figures are usually two or, at the very most, three heads tall.

-Chibi colors tend to be softer than conventional color palettes.
+Chibi colours tend to be softer than conventional colour palettes.
 That extends even to line art.
 “You don’t have to use black for line art, necessarily,” says Larson.
 Dark blues or purples usually suffice for chibi line art and can give the character a sweeter feel.
-For coloration in general, avoid the deeper, harsher ends of the spectrum.
-“Good colors for chibi are very soft, pastel colors,” says Larson.
-That softness also emphasizes the cuteness that chibi characters embody.
+For colouration in general, avoid the deeper, harsher ends of the spectrum.
+“Good colours for chibi are very soft, pastel colours,” says Larson.
+That softness also emphasises the cuteness that chibi characters embody.

-Proportions and colors are just the beginning though.
-When drawing chibi characters, you also need to practice giving them exaggerated facial expressions and poses and amplified emotions, actions, and personality traits to go with their exaggerated physical features.
+Proportions and colours are just the beginning though.
+When drawing chibi characters, you also need to practise giving them exaggerated facial expressions and poses and amplified emotions, actions and personality traits to go with their exaggerated physical features.
 “Always try to find the personality of the character you’re drawing,” says Larson.
 Chibi style, after all, isn’t just about having big eyes.
 It’s also about having big feelings.

 You might also be interested in…

 Take your skills to the next level with drawing exercises and advice from professional illustrators.